davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 along a relatively shallow subduction megathrust system [@Helmstaedt1975;
 @Lee2001b].

-The lithospheric block hosting Crystal Knob was directly outboard of the Dish Hill locality prior to Neogene dextral faulting [@fig:context], at which underplated Farallon nappes were discovered to form the mantle lithosphere beneath much of the Mojave Desert [@Luffi2009].
+Restored for Neogene dextral faulting, the lithospheric block hosting Crystal Knob was directly outboard of the Dish Hill xenolith locality [@fig:context], where the mantle lithosphere is formed by Farallon nappes underplated during the Cretaceous [@Luffi2009].
 Accordingly, the mantle lithosphere beneath the Coast Ranges may be composed of outboard equivalents of these underplated nappes.
-However, the Coast Ranges are also proximal to a subduction zone that was active until the early Neogene, and directly above the Pacific--Farallon slab window that developed at the end of this subduction.
+However, the Coast Ranges are both proximal to a subduction zone that was active until the early Neogene and directly above the Pacific--Farallon slab window that developed at the end of this subduction.
-The Crystal Knob xenolith suite provides an opportunity to resolve the ambiguous mantle lithosphere architecture of coastal California and build understanding of how flat-slab subduction, microplate rotation and capture, and ridge subduction affect the deep structure of a subducting margin.
+The Crystal Knob xenolith suite provides an opportunity to resolve the ambiguous mantle lithosphere architecture of coastal California and to understand the effects of flat-slab subduction, microplate rotation and capture, and ridge subduction on the deep structure of a subducting margin.